 - Ensure that the boat and all equipment is regularly inspected and maintained

 - Ensure that crews follow all maritime laws and regulations

 - Ensure there is enough safety equipment on board and that everyone knows how to use it (including lifejackets)

 Those who work primarily on the water are not generally eligible to recover compensation through workers’ compensation.
 There are separate laws that regulate maritime workers’ injuries: the Jones Act and the Longshore Workers’ Compensation Act.

 Let us secure the compensation you deserve

 If you or a loved one have been injured due to the careless or negligent actions of a boat owner or operator, seek legal assistance today.
-At the SMA Law Group, we understand boating and maritime regulations, and we want to secure the compensation you deserve, including:
+At SMT Legal, we understand boating and maritime regulations, and we want to secure the compensation you deserve, including:

 - Your medical expenses related to the incident

 - Lost income and benefits if you are unable to work